Snowflake-Labs/sqlpack/CONTRIBUTING.md

 Structure of the yaml file
 --------------------------
-This yaml file has to have the same parameters as the parameters mentioned in the  [Templated SQL file header](#Structure-of-the-Templated-SQL-file) .
-The structure of this yaml file is like a dictionary with the parameters as the key and the actual value of the parameters as the value
+This yaml file has to have the same parameters as the parameters mentioned in the [templated SQL file header](#Structure-of-the-Templated-SQL-file).The structure of this yaml file is like a dictionary with the parameters as the key and the actual value of the parameters as the value

 Here is an example
 ```